biocore/pyqi/doc/index.rst

 Why should I care?
 ------------------

 pyqi allows you to write your command once, and easily make it accessible to different types of users through different types of interfaces.
-In the context of pyqi, a command is a class that knows how to perform some function, and an interface is a light wrapper around that command that makes it accessible to users.
+In the context of pyqi, **a command is a class that takes some inputs, performs some function, and produces some outputs**.
+An interface is a light wrapper around that command that makes it accessible to users.

 After defining and testing your command, you can **configure different types of interfaces**.
 This enables, for example, basic users to access your command through an **HTML interface** running on a local server, power or cluster users to access your command through a **command line interface**, and developers to access your command through an **application programmer interface (API)**.
 Because pyqi's interfaces are light wrappers around your underlying command, **users of each of these interfaces will be guaranteed to be accessing the same underlying functionality**.